brewinn/raytracerchallenge/README.md

 ## Description

-This project seeks to implement a ray tracer based on _The Ray Tracer Challenge_ by Jamis Buck in C. Everything up to chapter 6 has been implemented so far.
+This project seeks to implement a ray tracer based on _The Ray Tracer Challenge_ by Jamis Buck in C. Everything up to chapter 7 has been implemented so far.
 While there is not a full ray-tracer just yet, the underlying elements are falling into place.
-Additionally, three programs in the _main_ directory have been made which produce images that can be seen in the _img_ folder.
+Additionally, four programs in the _main_ directory have been made which produce images that can be seen in the _img_ folder.

 ## Usage